df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/02_texgen.md

 # TexGen

-"TexGen will generate custom object LOD textures based on enabled mods."
+Generates custom object LOD textures based on enabled mods.

 ## Setup

-- Download the latest DynDOLOD 3 Alpha.
+1. Download the latest DynDOLOD 3 Alpha.
-- Once the download has finished, extract the contents of the archive to any location of your choice (do not use a UAC protected folder or the game folder).
+2. Extract the contents to any location (but not the game directory).
-- In MO2, select the MO2 executables button at the top of MO2 to open the executables menu.
-- Click the + at the top of the window and the select Add from file...
+3. In MO2, add an executable.
-- From the pop-up, navigate to where TexGen is installed and select TexGenx64.exe.
+4. Navigate to and select `TexGenx64.exe`.
-- In the Arguments box in the right pane, enter -FO4 (ie configure TexGenx64.exe with the argument -FO4 to launch in Fallout 4 mode)
+5. In the "Arguments" box in the right pane, enter `-FO4` (to run in Fallout 4 mode).

 ## Resources